 Recipe and photos updates on December 31, 2016.

-On the third day of cookies, I bring you the humble Oatmeal Raisin Cookie.
+On the third day of cookies, I bring you the best Oatmeal Raisin Cookies.
 This is the cookie that everyone overlooks….even me.
 If given the choice between chocolate chip or oatmeal raisin, it will be chocolate chip every time.
 But if I have both side by side, the oatmeal raisin always wins hands down!
-Nevertheless, I always default back to my old ways and make the mistake of choosing the chocolate chip cookie.
+Nevertheless, I always default back to my old ways and make the mistake of choosing the chocolate chip cookie or a cinnamon spiked snickerdoodle.
 I’m not alone on this one either, I’ve seen trays of cookies where the only thing left were oatmeal raisin and a few scattered crumbs….maybe a couple lonely chocolate chips.

 I think it has something to do with the association between oatmeal and healthy food.
 Who wants a healthy cookie?
 If I’m going to have a cookie it better be incredible, buttery and sweet…..crisp and chewy.

 The Best Oatmeal Raisin Cookies are not healthy….we can pretend they are because they do have oatmeal and oatmeal is healthy and raisins are grapes…which is a fruit and butter is dairy and flour is grain…so, yeah, let’s say they’re healthy.
 And they’re so incredibly addictive, I dare you to eat just one.
 Just try it.
 I’ll wait right here. 🙂

 But all kidding aside, if you’re going to make an Oatmeal Raisin Cookie….make it the BEST Oatmeal Raisin Cookies.
 And if you really want something healthy to snack on….these Oatmeal Raisin Bites are a very close second in my book.

 - 1 cup unsalted butter, at room temperature